rhaeguard/shum/README.md

 ```
 func sumTill int -> int =
     let till:int
-    till            // take the value of the first parameter since it is pushed onto the stack
+    till!            // take the value of the first parameter since it is pushed onto the stack

     let counter:int
     0 counter!